Stocks Retreat As US Hits Nvidia Chip Export To China - UrduPoint

 Stocks Retreat As US Hits Nvidia Chip Export To China

+After a relatively peaceful couple of days on markets following tariff-related volatility last week, investors were once again on the defensive, sending safe-haven gold above $3,300 an ounce for the first time.

+Wall Street fell in opening deals, with Nvidia shares tanking by more than six percent, and the Dollar and US government bonds were under pressure again.

-Nvidia late Tuesday notified regulators that it expects a $5.5 billion hit this quarter owing to a new US licensing requirement on the chip it can legally sell in the Asian country.
+Nvidia notified regulators late Tuesday that it expected a $5.5 billion hit this quarter owing to a new US licensing requirement on the chip it can legally sell in the Asian country.

-The company at the heart of helping to power artificial intelligence said it must obtain licenses to export its H20 chips to China because of concerns they may be used in supercomputers there.
+The company at the heart of helping to power artificial intelligence said it must obtain licenses to export its H20 chips to China because of concerns they would be used in supercomputers there.

-President Donald Trump's decision over Nvidia is "signalling a tech-led decline for US equities" when Wall Street opens, noted Joshua Mahony, analyst at trading group Scope Markets.

-After a relatively peaceful couple of days on markets following last week's tariff-fuelled ructions, investors were once again on the defensive, sending safe haven gold above $3,300 an ounce for the first time.
+"It's another stark reminder that geopolitics and technology remain deeply entangled -- and that markets will continue to dance to Washington's tune, whether they like it or not," said Fawad Razaqzada, market analyst at City Index and forex.com.

+The United States on Monday opened the door to tariffs targeting semiconductors and chip-making equipment, with Trump saying Sunday an announcement would be made "over the next week".

 Trump has also kicked off an investigation that could see tariffs imposed on critical minerals such as rare earths, which are used in a wide range of products including smartphones, wind turbines and electric vehicle motors.

-"Then came the other shoe: Trump ordering a new probe into tariffs on critical minerals.
-Boom -- just like that, we're back in whiplash mode.

-"Welcome to the new normal: one step forward, two tariff probes back," added Innes.
+"Markets continue to suffer from the White House's tariff flip-flopping," Razaqzada said.

+"The stop-start nature of US trade policy this month has made long-term positioning something of a fool's errand, with volatility dominating the landscape."

-In Europe, London's benchmark FTSE 100 stocks index was down about 0.5 percent around midday, even as official data showed UK inflation slowed more than expected in March.
+In Europe, London's benchmark FTSE 100 stock index was down about 0.2 percent in afternoon deals, even as official data showed UK inflation slowed more than expected in March.

-The Dollar slid once more against main rivals, helping gold to reach yet another fresh record high, this time at $3,317.75.
+Shares in Dutch tech giant ASML, which makes machines that produce semiconductors, fell six percent as its net bookings came in below expectations.

+ASML's disappointing earnings report "has only added to the sector-wide tech concerns", said David Morrison, analyst at Trade Nation.

-Oil prices rose nearly one percent after recent sharp falls on fears that the tariffs will dampen global economic growth.
+Oil prices rose more than one percent after recent sharp falls on fears that the tariffs will dampen global economic growth.

-However, cheaper oil could help put on lid on inflation, analysts said.

 Trump's most recent moves mark the latest salvo in an increasingly nasty row that has seen Washington and Beijing hit each other with eye-watering tariffs.